 IEP team members may participate in the conference by telephone or other alternative means if they are unable to attend physically.
-The mode of participation must be documented on the IEP on the Cover Sheet and/or IEP Notes Page.
+The mode of participation must be documented on the IEP on the Cover Sheet and/or IEP Notes Page (see Meeting Notes section).